> Jewish > Finds Related to the Jewish Temple on the Temple Mount

-In the 19th century certain archaeological surveys were conducted on the Temple Mount, but later the Muslims forbade any further research.
-Being so, the architecture of the Temple Mount prior to the 7th century CE is very limited.
-Nevertheless, certain visible architectural elements, as well as bed rock formations, provide a clue on the Mountain’s history in ancient times, and especially on its shape in the first Century.
+In the 19th century, certain archaeological surveys were conducted on the Temple Mount, but later, the Muslims forbade further research.
+Being so, the knowledge of the Temple Mount before the 7th century is very limited.
+Nevertheless, certain visible architectural elements and bedrock formations provide a clue to the mountain’s pre-Muslim history, especially in the first century.

 Touring the Temple Mount

-Due to the ongoing tension between the Palestinian Muslims and the Jewish state of Israel, the entry to the Temple Mount is quite restricted.
-It is open only a few hours a day, and the cue to enter can be long, do to the required security procedure.
-Moreover, since 2000 the local Muslim religious trust (the Waqf), does not allow non-Muslims to enter the Mosque and the Dome of the Rock.
-But it is possible to walk in the open public parts of the Temple Mount, and review also the few remains that are possibly connected to the Herodian Temple that once stood here.
+Due to the ongoing tension between the Palestinian Muslims and the Jewish state of Israel, entry to the Temple Mount is entirely restricted.
+It is open only a few hours a day, and the queue to enter can be long due to the required security procedure.
+Moreover, since 2000, the local Muslim religious trust (the Waqf) has not allowed non-Muslims to enter the Mosque and the Dome of the Rock.
+But it is possible to walk in the open public parts of the Temple Mount and review the few remains possibly connected to the Herodian Temple that once stood here.

 A tour of the Temple Mount can be combined with a guided day tour of Jerusalem.